The Great British Bake Off series 11: Episode 8: Desserts (Quarterfinals)

-Episode 9: Pâtisserie (Semi-final)
+Episode 9: Pâtisserie (Semifinals)

-The signature challenge required the bakers to make 12 Pâte à Savarin in two hours 45 minutes.
-The penultimate technical challenge, set by Paul, gave the bakers the challenging task of making a Danish Cornucopia cake (kransekake), in two hours 15 minutes.
-For the showstopper challenge, the bakers were given four hours 30 minutes to make 25 cube-shaped cakes that required the precision expected in pâtisseries.
+The signature challenge required the bakers to make twelve Pâte à Savarin in two hours, forty-five minutes.
+The penultimate technical challenge, set by Paul, gave the bakers the challenging task of making a Danish Cornucopia cake, kransekage, in two hours, fifteen minutes.
+For the showstopper challenge, the bakers were given 4 1/2 hours to make twenty-five cube-shaped cakes that required the precision expected in pâtisseries.